edmundito/ags-tween/docs/scripting/guicontroltweens.md

     Button.StopTweenTextColorGreen(optonal TweenStopResult)
     Button.StopTweenTextColorBlue(optonal TweenStopResult)

-Tweens the red portion for the label, textbox or button.
+Tweens the red portion for the Label, TextBox, or Button.
 Range: 0 - 255

-Note that to get a better result start with a color that is bigger than 30 (since 0 - 30 are reserved colors).
+Note that to get a better result start with a color that is larger than 30 (since 0 - 30 are reserved colors).

 ## Slider Value